-(g) A combination or team shall mean two or more persons working together on the same class of work, employed on weekly wages where a task has been imposed.
-Where employees work in a combination or team, the additional amount of wages shall be distributed amongst the employees on a percentage basis, according to the amount of their ordinary weekly wages. weekly wages.
+(g) A combination or team shall mean two or more persons working together on the same class of work, employed on weekly wiggs where a task has been imposed.
+Where employees work in a combination of team, the additional amount of wages shall be distributed amongst the employees on a percentage basis, decording to the amount of their ordinary weekly wages.